visgl/tsc/developer-process/publish-checklist.md

 3. If there were several conflicts in cherry-pick process and you have to make several changes in process of selecting partial changes from a PR, create a PR, get teams review, otherwise just push all changes into release branch directly.

-4. Test the branch by running `npm run test` and website examples.
+4. Test the branch by running `yarn test browser` and website examples.

 5. Update CHANGELOG.md, making sure all commits and PRs merged after the last release are recorded properly. **Only commits that affect the published content on NPM should be included**, for example changes to the source code, transpile configurations, and package.json.
 <div align="center">